nabetse00/go-alchemy-sdk/README.md

 # Alchemy SDK for Go

+> [!WARNING]
+> This is a early alpha and meant for my personal use.
+Not for production.

 Welcome to the Alchemy SDK for Go!
 This software development kit (SDK) provides a convenient way to interact with the Alchemy API using the Go programming language.
 Alchemy is a powerful platform that offers various services, including blockchain data indexing, analytics, and more.

 ![coverage](https://raw.githubusercontent.com/nabetse00/go-alchemy-sdk/badges/.badges/main/coverage.svg)